Get started

 Find out more about WDR and how to use it at axis.com/web-articles/wdr.

-Stabilize a shaky image with Electronic Image Stabilization (EIS)
+Stabilize a shaky image with image stabilization

-EIS also reduces the file size of the compressed image and lowers the bitrate of the video stream.
+The feature makes the image smoother, steadier, and less blurry.
+It also reduces the file size of the compressed image and lowers the bitrate of the video stream.

-Turn on EIS.
+Turn on Image stabilization.

 Verify the pixel resolution